Omnilore-DB/USC-Fall-2024/app/api/cron/src/README.md

 make sure to replace HERE with the correct project-id for the supabase project

 npx supabase gen types typescript --project-id "HERE" > app/api/cron/src/supabase/generated.types.ts

-TODO:
-make sure merge conlfict works then also add fulfuilled and refuind to transactions